Micro RC Airplanes

 The smaller the plane is, the twitchier it can be.
 But on that note, let's talk about modern rc technology...

-The ongoing technological revolution has done the radio control flying hobby lots of favours over recent years.
+The ongoing technological revolution has done the radio control flying hobby lots of favours over recent years, there's no argument there.

 Spektrum's AR6400 series of receiver/ESC/servo units (shown right) has long led the way in affordable micro rc airplane technology, the selection available means that there's a unit for every type of micro plane.